datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/enabling-web-application-firewalls-in-production.md

 To disable a rule, follow the instructions in [RESPONSE-999-EXCLUSION-RULES-AFTER-CRS.conf.example][], save the configuration as a ConfigMap, and load it after `waf-rules.conf`.

-For example, let's say that we want to disable rule with ID `913110`.
+For example, let's say that we want to disable the rule with ID `913110`.
 The first step is to create the configuration:

 ```yaml
 apiVersion: v1